kg-construct/challenge-tool/README.md

 the RMLMapper.
 After that, it downloads the RMLMapper jar from GitHub, the version is made configurable through the `RMLMAPPER_VERSION` and `RMLMAPPER_BUILD` variables.
 The Dockerfile also creates a folder in the root: `/data` which is used to exchange data with the host system.
-This folder is crucial and ever tool must use and expose this path for exchange data!
+:warning: This folder is crucial and ever tool must use and expose this path for exchange data!

 Now we can build and publish our Docker image to Docker Hub: